 There are many reasons why people eat, but not many are related to true hunger.
 Many people say that they have a large appetite, but this rarely equates to true hunger.
 In this article, we shall examine some of the reasons why people eat, when true hunger has not arisen.

 Diabetics are told to eat frequently to avoid going into a diabetic coma.
 Every two hours many diabetics force down a concoction of usually wrongly-combined, nutritionally-deficient foods in an effort to avoid this dreaded coma.
 They are not told what types of foods to avoid e.g. meat and animal products, or that they should be eating nutritionally-sufficient foods (whole, raw fruit and vegetables as an optimum).
 These people are continuing to keep themselves in a diabetic condition, and are not helping themselves.
 Here in Britain, the British Diabetic Association (BDA) now agree that diabetics don’t have to avoid fruit, even sweet fruit as previously thought (however, the condition of the diabetic may be such that they should withhold from sweet fruit for a while and gradually increase their intake in the diet when health improves.
 It is now becoming common practice amongst orthodox dietetic associations to encourage diabetics and those with heart disease to eat more fruit and vegetables.
 Giving reference to the Glycemic Index, however, the BDA do advise that items high on the GI should be taken less frequently.
-Fruit, with all its fibre, is a fine food for people with Diabetes although in some situations it is best to consume it with raw greens such as celery, cucumber or a little lettuce to slow down the blood sugar rush.
+Fruit, with all its fiber, is a fine food for people with Diabetes although in some situations it is best to consume it with raw greens such as celery, cucumber or a little lettuce to slow down the blood sugar rush.
 Of course, fruit should only ever be eaten on an empty stomach and left to digest before other foods are taken.

 However, non-diabetics continue to make all sorts of excuses for eating and over-eating in their everyday lives.
 Some blame it on boredom, some on worry about food going bad, some eat ‘to be sociable’ but when we are more honest with ourselves we realize it is usually due to other reasons.
 Many people eat when they are not hungry due to lack of love in their lives either from internal sources (self-love, self-approval, etc.) or a a perceived lack of love from others.
 It is important to be aware of our feelings and emotions when we do eat without true hunger.
 When changing to a healthier diet, for instance an avoidance of meat, dairy products, etc., although it is more beneficial physically to change quickly; psychologically and emotionally it is often better to change over a little more slowly.
 Sometimes it is better to go vegetarian to start with, then to cut out animal products afterwards.
 A transition period is sometimes better, for instance, coming off the worst offenders first like animal flesh, unless chronic illness is present.
 It is also important to have strong motivations for switching over to a healthier diet and not just second-order desires.